zshipko/bimage/README.md

 `bimage` is a basic image library for C.

 * Simple API
-* 8, 16 and 32 bit images
+* Handles 8, 16 and 32 bit images
-* Opens/writes 8, 16, 32bit TIFF files
-* Opens 8, 16 bit PNG, JPG, PSD, GIF, HDR, BMP files using `stb_image`

 ## Dependencies